XHRLM-FM

-XHRLM-FM (branded as Exa FM) is a Spanish & English Top 40 (CHR) radio station that serves Ciudad Mante, Tamaulipas, Mexico.
+XHRLM-FM is a radio station on 91.9 FM in Ciudad Mante, Tamaulipas, Mexico.
+It carries the Exa FM national format from MVS Radio and is owned by Organización Radiofónica Tamaulipeca.

 History

 XHRLM received its concession in 1978.
 It was initially owned by Ricardo López Méndez, a former XEW announcer and poet.
 After his death in 1989, XHRLM was sold to Enrique Cárdenas González, a PRI politician, former mayor of Ciudad Victoria and one-time governor of Tamaulipas.